backdrop-contrib/header_dropdown_menu/README.md

 This simple module enables site administrators to select "dropdown" menu style for the header block menu.

-The dropdown menu lis style approximately like the Basis theme's Header block menu, but with added dropdown functionality.
+The dropdown menu is styled approximately like the Basis theme's Header block menu, but with added dropdown functionality.
 If you are using a different theme, you will most likely need to override the css rules found in `header_dropdown_menu.css` for best results.

 ## Installation